FFmpeg¶

 - The

-flag mutes the audio while copying the file.
+-anflag mutes the audio while copying the file.

 Set the Video Aspect Ratio¶